okxlabs/docs/README.md

 - **docs/contracts/DEX-Router-EVM-V1/**: Documentation for the EVM version of the DEX Router, including overview, guides, and technical reference.
 - **docs/contracts/DEX-Router-Solana-V1/**: Documentation for the Solana version of the DEX Router, including overview, guides, and technical reference.
+- **docs/contracts/DEX-Router-Sui-V1/**: Documentation for the SUI version of the DEX Router, including overview, guides, and technical reference.
 - **examples/DEX-Router-EVM-V1/**: Example Solidity contracts and interfaces for the EVM DEX Router.
 - **examples/DEX-Router-Solana-V1/**: (Reserved for Solana contract examples.)